Lawyers seeking 32% of $641M Flint tainted water settlement - WTMJ

 “Working together, plaintiffs’ counsel have achieved a landmark $641.25 million partial settlement in these cases that the court has rightly called ‘complex’ and ‘intensely litigated.’ … Plaintiffs’ counsel have worked on a contingent basis for more than five years now, without compensation of any kind, to achieve this remarkable result,” the lawyers said.

 Regulators in then-Gov. Rick Snyder’s administration allowed Flint to use the Flint River in 2014-15 without treating the water to reduce corrosion.
 As a result, lead in old pipes broke off and flowed through taps.
-The catastrophe in the majority-Black city has been described as an example of environmental racism.
+The catastrophe in the majority-Black city, population 95,000, has been described as environmental racism.

 Separately, experts have blamed the water for an outbreak of Legionnaires’ disease, which led to at least 12 deaths in the Flint area.

 Michigan is paying $600 million of the settlement.
-Attorney General Dana Nessel said she will not take a public position on how much the attorneys should receive, a condition that was part of the deal.
+Attorney General Dana Nessel said she will not take a public position on how much the attorneys should receive unless asked by U.S. District Judge Judith Levy.

 Attorneys representing Flint residents have said 80% of payments will go to people who were under 18 when the river water was used.
+About 30,000 children lived there at the time.
 The estates of people who died from Legionnaires’ would qualify for $300,000 to $1.5 million.

+Flint switched back to a Detroit regional water agency in fall 2015, when a doctor publicly reported elevated lead levels in children.

 Separately, Snyder and eight other people are charged with crimes in the Flint water scandal.